openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_usage_guide.rst

 This user guide aims to deploy Kubernetes cluster via Mgmt Driver which is customized by user.

+If you want to deploy Pods on different physical compute server, this user guide provide a way to support it.
+Tacker can deploy worker nodes of Kubernetes cluster on different physical compute server, and then deploy Pods with anti-affinity rule on this cluster.
+You can refer to chapter
+`Hardware-aware Affinity For Pods on Kubernetes Cluster`_ for details.

 2. Use Cases
 ^^^^^^^^^^^^
 In the present user guide, two cases are supported with the sample Mgmt Driver